Table of Contents

 2. Analyze the present atmosphere

-You will need to understand the positive and negative factors that impact fund development.
+You will need to understand the positive and negative factors that impact development.
 These factors may be internal or external.

 Here are some examples: